INSTRUCTOR & RESEARCHER

-In order to develop effective policies and programs that reduce the number of smokers a necessary first step is to understand the determinants of starting to smoke.
+In order to develop effective policies and programs that reduce the number of smokers, a necessary first step is to understand the determinants of starting to smoke.
 In this paper, we present a split-sample duration model of the decision to start smoking.
 We use data from the 2002 Canadian tobacco use monitoring survey.
 The hazard rate of starting smoking peaks sharply at age 15 and quickly declines thereafter.
-Our parametric estimates provide evidence that gender, education, marital status and household size are important determinants of the smoking habit.
-We also find that higher cigarettes prices have an impact on picking up the habit, but not on the initiation age.
+Our parametric estimates provide evidence that gender, education, marital status, and household size are important determinants of smoking habits.
+We also find that higher cigarette prices have an impact on picking up the habit, but not on the initiation age.
 Thus, the results highlight the importance of cigarette taxes in influencing the likelihood of smoking.

 (with Sumeet Gulati),

 We estimate the degree of trade diversion from provinces named under the Softwood Lumber Agreement(SLA) to provinces not named.
 Our regression results indicate that the SLA had a significant impact on the exports of non-named SLA provinces.
 Controlling for other factors, the SLA by itself would have increased exports from these provinces four times.
 The corresponding effect for the provinces named in the SLA is estimated at minus 5 percent.
 This decrease is not, however, statistically significant.